-- 5.10.
-No superficial geology has been mapped within the Site; however, the mapped data shows potential paleochannels in the form of superficial head deposits, comprising clay, silt and gravel, terminating to the north of the Site.
-A review of the LiDAR data (see below) within the Site and its surrounds shows that this paleochannel may extend into and through the Site from the north. - 5.11.
-Furthermore, a review of the borehole record shows there have been no surveys within the Site or within its immediate surrounds. - 5.12.
+- 5.9.
+Furthermore, a review of the borehole record shows there have been no surveys within the Site or within its immediate surrounds. - 5.10.
 The Site is largely characterised with Soilscape 8, comprising acid loamy and clayey soils with impeded drainage.
 The western edges of the Site are characterised as Soilscape 3, comprising shallow lime rich soils over chalk or limestone.

-Plate 4: Extract of superficial Head deposits overlaid onto LiDAR imagery of the Site and its immediate surrounds.
+Plate 8: Extract of superficial Head deposits overlaid onto LiDAR imagery of the Site and its immediate surrounds.